 14 Lotto Players Win Second Division

-Fourteen lucky Lotto players will be having a blast after each winning $18,211 with Lotto Second Division in tonight’s live Lotto draw.
+Fourteen lucky Lotto players will be jumping for joy after each winning $23,443 with Lotto Second Division in tonight’s live Lotto draw.

-The winning Powerball Second Division ticket was sold at on MyLotto to a player from Tasman.
+The winning Powerball Second Division ticket was sold at Shree Superette in Auckland.
 The winning Second Division tickets were sold at the following stores:

 |Store